WDI-SEA/no-sql-intro-lab/README.md

 # Questions:
 1. What does the term noSQL refer to, and what other term is often used synonymously with noSQL?

+    * NoSQL refers to non-relational databases.

 2. What are some of the common arguments for using a non-relational versus a relational db?

+    * It allows you much more flexibility to add data.
+Also, it doesn't require you to use any join tables.
+It can also hold huge amounts of imformation.

 3. In this class we will be using the document style of non-relational databases.
-What are the charecteristics of a document based db?
+What are the characteristics of a document based db?

+    * Document based dbs have collections, documents, and fields.
+It also uses BSON formatting.

 4. In this class we will be using Mongo specificially as our no-SQL db.
-Look into Mongo and answer this question: what is the priamry difference between how Mongo is maintained vrs SQL?
+Look into Mongo and answer this question: what is the primary difference between how Mongo is maintained vs SQL?

+    *

 5. Mongo DBs are organized into documents.
 Describe an example of a table in SQL that contains users, and then describe the equivalent DB setup in Mongo.

+    *

-6. What is an example situation where a Mongo database makes sense versus a non-relational db?
+6. What is an example situation where a Mongo database makes sense versus a relational db?

+    * Most situations it makes more sense to use a Mongo db.
+For example, any kind of social media makes more sense with Mongo db.